Dextroamphetamine (Oral route)

 Tell your doctor if you have ever had any unusual or allergic reaction to this medicine or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

-Appropriate studies have not been performed on the relationship of age to the effects of dextroamphetamine in children with attention-deficit hyperactivity disorder below 3 years of age.
-Safety and efficacy have not been established .
+Appropriate studies have not been performed on the relationship of age to the effects of dextroamphetamine tablets to treat attention-deficit hyperactivity disorder in children younger than 3 years of age.
+Safety and efficacy have not been established.

-Dextroamphetamine sustained-release capsule is not recommended in children below 6 years of age .
+Dextroamphetamine sustained-release capsule is not recommended to treat attention-deficit hyperactivity disorder in children younger than 6 years of age.

 Studies in women breastfeeding have demonstrated harmful infant effects.
 An alternative to this medication should be prescribed or you should stop breastfeeding while using this medicine.

 Although certain medicines should not be used together at all, in other cases two different medicines may be used together even if an interaction might occur.
 In these cases, your doctor may want to change the dose, or other precautions may be necessary.
 When you are taking this medicine, it is especially important that your healthcare professional know if you are taking any of the medicines listed below.
 The following interactions have been selected on the basis of their potential significance and are not necessarily all-inclusive.

 Using this medicine with any of the following medicines is not recommended.
 Your doctor may decide not to treat you with this medication or change some of the other medicines you take.

 Using this medicine with any of the following medicines is usually not recommended, but may be required in some cases.
 If both medicines are prescribed together, your doctor may change the dose or how often you use one or both of the medicines.